 An alledged data breach has revealed major plans for CoD in 2023.

-Activision allegedly suffered a major data breach back in December, and images that apparently surfaced from the incident have revealed major plans for the rest of the Modern Warfare 2 game cycle, along with some dates that could be linked to the rumored 2023 title.
+Activision allegedly suffered a major data breach back in December, and images that apparently surfaced from the incident have revealed big plans for the rest of the Modern Warfare 2 game cycle, along with some dates that could be linked to the rumored 2023 title.